kastenhq/k10-openshift-lab/lab3_k10_backup/index.md

 Part 3.
 Recover Our Score
 ==========================

 1. No fear, let's restore our backup.
-Click on the Kasten K10 tab in your browser and on the main dashboard, click __Compliant__ in the Applications modal.
+Click on the Kasten K10 tab in your browser and return to the main dashboard by clicking on **< Dashboard**, click __Compliant__ in the Applications modal.

     ![Compliant](./assets/images/compliant.png)